-A call centers and fitness centers, wireless headphones are using by millions of people.
+A call centres and fitness centres, wireless headphones are using by millions of people.
 People prefer the freedom of wireless headphones while doing a workout in the gym, in the living room, or front of their TV.

 Wireless headphones work by pairing with the device you want to use via radio or infrared signals.
 Many devices use Bluetooth technology to make the connection easier for the user.
 Devices with Bluetooth technology can use radio transmissions to exchange data in a short-range.
 Headphones with Bluetooth allow you to connect multiple devices at once.